-BGP Route Reflector in Plain English, in this post, I will explain you the BGP Route Reflector basics, after you read this post, you will be able to answer many questions regarding BGP Route Reflectors.
+In this post, I will explain to you the BGP Route Reflector basics, after you read this post, you will be able to answer any questions regarding BGP Route Reflectors.

-A route reflector (RR) is a network routing component for BGP (RFC 4456).
-It offers an alternative to the logical full-mesh requirement of internal border gateway protocol (IBGP).
+A BGP route reflector (RR) is a network routing component for BGP.
+(RFC 4456).
+It offers an alternative to the logical full-mesh requirement of the internal border gateway protocol (IBGP).

-Above is the wikipedia definition of BGP Route Reflector.
-Let’s extend the definition a bit.
+Above is the Wikipedia definition of a BGP Route Reflector.
+Let's extend the definition a bit.

 BGP Route Reflector is only used in IBGP.

-BGP Route Reflector as I said above, only used in IBGP.
-Route Reflector is not a special device, it is a regular router, which can run any routing protocol, it can be physical or virtual router which needs to have BGP code, that’s all.
+BGP Route Reflector as I said above, is only used in IBGP.
+Route Reflector is not a special device, it is a regular router, which can run any routing protocol, it can be a physical or virtual router that needs to have BGP code, that's all.

 The requirement with IBGP, every BGP router needs to have a BGP neighborship with all the other BGP routers in one particular BGP Autonomous System.

 The above topology shows IBGP Full Mesh design.
 As you can see, from each router, there is a BGP connection to each and every other BGP router inside the network.

 RR simplifies the logical topology of the network, reduces the total number of BGP sessions in the network, and reduces the configuration of the BGP routers.

 Figure 2 - BGP Route Reflector Topology